-- The fellow will work effectively in complex health care systems to insure the successfully delivery and coordination of multidisciplinary substance use disorder treatment plans. - The fellow will collect, synthesize and understand data from diverse sources about patients. - The fellow's treatment plans will include cost-effective and evidence-based strategies for the treatment of the substance use disorders.
+- Work effectively in complex health care systems to insure the successfully delivery and coordination of multidisciplinary substance use disorder treatment plans. - Collect, synthesize, and understand data from diverse trusted sources about substance use trends and treatment. - Develop patient care plans that include cost-effective and evidence-based strategies for the treatment of substance use disorders.